confluentinc/ksql/docs/installation/server-config/security.rst

     Consumer group names are formatted like ``_confluent-ksql-<value of ksql.service.id property>_query_<query id>``, where the default of ``ksql.service.id`` is ``default_``.

+.. tip:: For more information about interactive and non-interactive queries, see :ref:`restrict-ksql-interactive`.

 ----------------------------------------------
 Configuring |c3-short| Monitoring Interceptors
 ----------------------------------------------

-This configuration enables SASL and SSL for the :ref:`monitoring intercepts <controlcenter_clients>` that integrate KSQL with |c3-short|.
+This configuration enables SASL and SSL for the :ref:`monitoring interceptors <controlcenter_clients>` that integrate KSQL with |c3-short|.

 ::